Hello, potential victims 🙂

 Phishing attacks are typically delivered through email, posing as a request from a trusted source (your bank for example).
 They provide a link, leading to a fake site, often designed just like the real website.
 There, unsuspecting users would enter their personal information (like username and password), which at this point would be stolen.
 56% of organizations identify phishing attacks as their biggest cybersecurity threat.

 How to protect yourself from phishing?

 Be sensible when reading your emails and browsing the web.
 Don’t open any attachments and links in emails that claim to come from trusted sources, unless you are 100% sure they’re legitimate.
+Another way to stay on the safe side is by using a password manager, which can determine the vulnerability of the pages you visit.
 Also, in order to avoid cyber threats, use the HTTPs protocol with sites that support it.

 What is it?